Widge-5/Sinden_BB_screenratio/README.md

 - Your Pi will be configured to display natively with the aspect ratio of your choice - this means that the terminal and EmulationStation itself will not appear distorted/stretched if you have selected the correct ratio.
 - RetroArch will have been given blanket viewport settings assuming that all games are 4:3 ratio across the board, the vast majority are.
 The viewport settings have been defined so the game picture fits neatly within the border without obstruction.
 - If you are using a 5:4 display, you will see a little empty space at the top and bottom of the screen, this is becasue 4:3 is wider than 5:4.
 But if that is a concern for you and you prefer to stretch and fill, you are given the option to do so in the script.
-- Tic80 is a system for which its games were made in the 16:9 aspect ratio.
-Also Razzmatazz and Sky Raider arcade games are vertical games in the 3:4 ratio.
-No compensation has been made for these so they will appear distorted and fill the screen ina  4:3 ratio.
+- For some games and systems that display natively in ratios other than 4:3, you will be given the option of displaying these in their correct ratios, or to distort them to fill your screen.
-- Speaking of Sky Raider, that's a game who's bezel provided extra dressing to improve the look of the game.
+- Some games, such as Sky Raider, had bezels that provided extra dressing to improve the look of the game.
 A consequence of the removing the bezel is that the games basic graphics will be all you get.
 - Golly Ghost and Bubble Trouble utilised the bezel area on 16:9 displays to show the dynamic scoreboard.
 An option has been included in the script to remove the scoreboard and calibrate the guns for the new ratio if you so wish.

 ## Restoring BareBones back to its original 16:9 state with bezels.
 It's possible that you may want to migrate the pi to a new 16:9 display at some time in the future.
-In most cases the script can be run again to restore the image back to its original state ny choosing the option for 16:9 displays and then choosing to replace the configs with those from the BB9 github repo.
+In most cases the script can be run again to restore the image back to its original state by choosing the option for 16:9 displays and then choosing to replace the configs with those from the BB9 github repo.
 The script will then replace the files previously changed with those from the github repo.
 Be mindful that if you have made some other changes or personalisations they may or may not be affected by the restoration.
 The script will restore all files in the `/opt/` that have a `.cfg` extension (and only these) as many of these are the files that would have been changed by the first alteration process.